Día de los Muertos

 I find timeout Mexico is the best place to find out about the events.
 And also the Mexican Secretaria de Cultura.

-• This year, 2022, Saturday, October 22 the Alebrijes Parade will start at noon in the Zócalo and go up Reforma.
+- This year, 2023, Saturday, October 21 the Museo of Popular Arte’s Alebrijes Parade will start at noon in the Zócalo and go up Reforma.

 Ofrendas